basilesportif/gall-guide/guide-docs/poke.md

 ## Custom Marks for Poke
 In the above, we moved with `%noun`.
 This is convenient for local CLI development, and I usually put some debug prints in my programs that I can poke.
 However, in general, you will want to explicitly define the types of pokes that can be done to your app by using custom types and marks.

-Let's say we want to make an action type that can have 5 types of actions.
-It can increase our current counter, poke another instance of our agent, poke us, subscribe to updates to that counter, or unsubscribe from those updates.
+Let's say we want to make an action type that can have 6 types of actions.
+It can increase our current counter, poke another instance of our agent, poke us, subscribe to updates to that counter, unsubscribe from those updates, or kick a subscriber.
 To do this, we'll want to make both a custom mark and a custom type.
 In fact, we already did that in our example code, so let's look at those two files:
 * `/sur/poketime.hoon`
 * `/mar/poketime/action.hoon`